Sparsh1812/AI-Banner-Generator/systemarchitecture.md

     - The Gemini API response, which is expected to be in JSON format, contains descriptions for the background image, a list of hex color values present in the background image, a comma-separated list of product names, the main promotional text, optional secondary text, and hex color values for both main and secondary text.
     - Robust error handling (e.g., `try-except` blocks) is implemented to manage potential issues with the API response or JSON parsing.
 The function likely checks for valid JSON structure and handles cases where the API call fails or returns unexpected data.
     - The extracted textual and color information from the Gemini API response is then used to finalize the banner design, integrating it with the background and product images.
 This likely involves using image manipulation libraries (like Pillow) to overlay text onto the image.
-5. **Flask App (Implied):**
-    - Although not explicitly shown, the code suggests a Flask app structure.
-There would be route handlers to accept user input (theme, colors, resolution, image count).
-    - These handlers would orchestrate the template selection/generation, background generation, and final image composition.
-    - The app would then send the composed image (or image data) back to the user.

-6. **External Dependencies:**
-    - The app relies on external libraries and services:
-        - `genai`: For interacting with the Gemini LLM.
-        - `flux_client` (commented out):  For image generation using Flux.
-        - `base64`: For encoding images.
+    -
+5. **Image Encoding:**
+    -The `image_to_base64` function is responsible for converting the generated background image into a base64 encoded string.
+This process is essential when the image needs to be transmitted as part of a larger data structure (like JSON) or embedded directly into HTML for efficient web delivery.

 This design allows for flexible banner creation, adapting to various resolutions and image counts.
 The use of an LLM for template generation adds a layer of automation and adaptability, reducing the need for manually defined templates.
 The image generation component (Flux or similar) provides the visual content based on user-provided themes and colors.